Olu-segun/zenquotes-automated-quote-email-platform/README.md

 - Fetches fresh quotes from the **ZenQuotes API**
 - Sends automated daily or weekly quote emails to subscribers
 - Customizable email templates.
 - Logging and error-handling for reliable delivery
+- Scheduled delivery using Task Scheduler (Windows) or Cron Jobs (Linux)
 - Can be deployed on a server or cloud platform with cron or Task Scheduler

 ---